Effects of climate change on livestock: Equines

 In 2019, there were around 17 million horses in the world.
 Healthy body temperature for adult horses is in the range between 37.5 and 38.5 C, which they can maintain while ambient temperatures are between 5 and 25 C. Strenuous exercise increases core body temperature by 1 C-change/minute, as 80% of the energy used by equine muscles is released as heat.
-Along with bovines and primates, equines are one of the very few animal groups which use sweating as their primary method of thermoregulation. iIt can account for up to 70% of their heat loss, and horses sweat three times more than humans while undergoing comparably strenuous physical activity.
+Along with bovines and primates, equines are one of the very few animal groups which use sweating as their primary method of thermoregulation.
+It can account for up to 70% of their heat loss, and horses sweat three times more than humans while undergoing comparably strenuous physical activity.

 Unlike in humans, this sweat is created not by eccrine glands but by apocrine glands.
 In hot conditions, horses during three hours' moderate-intensity exercise can lose 30 to 35 L of water and 100g of sodium, 198 g of choloride and 45 g of potassium.
 In another difference from humans, their sweat is hypertonic, and contains a protein called latherin, which enables it to spread across their body easier, and to foam, rather than to drip off.

 These adaptations are partly to compensate for their lower body surface-to-mass ratio, which makes it more difficult for horses to passively radiate heat.
-Prolonged exposure to very hot and/or humid conditions will lead to consequences such as anhidrosis, heat stroke, or brain damage, potentially culminating in death if not addressed with measures like cold water applications.
+Prolonged exposure to very hot or humid conditions will lead to consequences such as anhidrosis, heat stroke, or brain damage, potentially culminating in death if not addressed with measures like cold water applications.
 Around 10% of incidents associated with horse transport have been attributed to heat stress.
 These issues are expected to worsen in the future.

 African horse sickness (AHS) is a viral illness with a mortality close to 90% in horses, and 50% in mules.
 A midge, Culicoides imicola, is the primary vector of AHS, and its spread is expected to benefit from climate change.
 The spillover of Hendra virus from its flying fox hosts to horses is also likely to increase, as future warming would expand the hosts' geographic range.
 It has been estimated that under the "moderate" and high climate change scenarios, RCP4.5 and RCP8.5, the number of threatened horses would increase by 110,000 and 165,000, respectively, or by 175 and 260%.